stetspro/rails-health-portal/README.md

 $ rails s -b 0.0.0.0
 ```

-Then open your web browser and navigate to ```shell http://localhost:3000 ``` to see the app in action.
+Then open your web browser and navigate to http://localhost:3000 to see the app in action.

 ## Configuration